 Options PRSA

-An PRSA is a personal retirement savings account and is best suited to the self-employed, employees without an employer pension scheme, and to those wishing to make additional voluntary contributions to enhance the benefits provided under their employer’s pension scheme.
+An Options PRSA is a personal retirement savings account to which you personally contribute.
+It's best suited to the self-employed, employees without an employer scheme, and to those wishing to make additional voluntary contributions to enhance their existing employer pension.

 Private Pensions